akrzemi1/__sandbox__/string_view_ctor.md

 UB in Standard is not "something bad will happen": it is, the vendor and you will decide. vendor may implement as illegal memory access

+We provide no specific solution, because no good one exists: we put it on vendors and programmers We do not argue with Googles decision.
+We argue with making it imposed on everyone.